 - Supports Google Daydream VR and Project Tango

-- AR and VR quickly drains the batter
+- AR and VR quickly drains the battery

 - Not enough Project Tango apps right now